pin-gao-cuhk/pin-gao_cuhk.github.io/_pages/about.md

 ---

 {% include base_path %}
-I am an assistant professor of operations management and operations research in the <a href="https://sds.cuhk.edu.cn/" target="_blank"><span style="color:black">School of Data Science</span></a>, the Chinese University of Hong Kong, Shenzhen.
+I am an assistant professor of operations management in the <a href="https://sds.cuhk.edu.cn/" target="_blank"><span style="color:black">School of Data Science</span></a>, the Chinese University of Hong Kong, Shenzhen.

 My research is focused on revenue management and innovation management.
 Various methodoligies I use include multi-armed bandits, online algorithms and mechanism design.
 Recently, I am very interested in algorithmic game theory, privacy preserving recommendations and causal inference.